koulanurag/minimal-marl/README.md

 ```

 ## Contributing
 Contributions are always welcome!

 Feel free to send a `pull-request` if you
 would like to add a new algorithm or further optimize an existing algorithm.
 If adding a new algorithm, it will be nice if it could be tested with ma-gym to maintain consistency.
-Also, please adhere to using 'convential-commits' for the commit messages.